michael-kitchin/CarND-Behavioral-Cloning-P3/README.md

 A solution to this proved to be altering the control function in [drive.py](drive.py) to linearly magnify steering inputs.
 This simplistic, configurable approach was chosen in lieu of second-guessing model capabilities through robotic techniques such as non-linear scaling, smoothing, and limiting.

 The outcome was a model/control coupling that worked well at any speed, coercing the simulated vehicle deeper into curves and exiting with harder turns.
-These aren't always ideal turn lines, but they are safe and effective.
+These may not be ideal turn lines but are generally safe and effective.

 A negative side-effect of this approach is continuous, low-magnitude/-frequency direction changes in straight sections.
 This does not cascade into (e.g) uncontrollable oscillations as the model remains in control, driven by image input at all times.